AndrewGuerrero/ng-caryll/content/effective_cpp.md

 **Things to Remember**

-- Take compiler warnings seriously, and strive to compile warning-free at the maximum warning level supported by your compilers.
+- Take compiler warnings seriously, and strive to compile warning-free at the greatest warning level supported by your compilers.
 - Don't become dependent on compiler warnings, because different compilers warn about different things.
-Porting to a new compiler may eliminate warning messages you've come to rely on.
+Porting to a new compiler may remove warning messages you've come to rely on.

 ### Item 54: Familiarize yourself with the standard library, including TR1